 The process is straightforward once you get the hang of it, and it should have fixed error 403 on your website.
 Try accessing it now to confirm that everything’s working again (which it should be!).

 As far as WordPress bugs go, error 403 isn’t particularly troublesome.
-It’s definitely not in the same league as the ‘White Screen of Death’, for example, which doesn’t even have the courtesy to provide you with an error message.
+It’s definitely not in the same league as the ‘White Screen of Death’ or 502 bad gateway errors, which doesn’t even have the courtesy to provide you with an error message.
 Error codes such as 403 are key, since they tell you what’s wrong with your website and help you figure out how to fix it.

 When it comes to error 403, here are the three main ways you can fix the problem (after backing up your website!):

 - Check (and fix) your WordPress file permissions.